MSc-AGI/DeepJudge/README.md

 ## How to review

-1. **Slides 1–10:** Purpose and Market Context – shows the retrieval-to-workflow transition framed by industry trends and partnership catalysts.
+1. **Slides 1–10:** Purpose and Market Context, shows the retrieval-to-workflow transition framed by industry trends and partnership catalysts.
-2. **Slides 11–25:** Architecture Deep Dive – explains the three-layer stack, hybrid retrieval, and permission-aware indexing that form the core technology moat.
+2. **Slides 11–25:** Architecture Deep Dive, explains the three-layer stack, hybrid retrieval, and permission-aware indexing that form the core technology moat.
-3. **Slides 26–33:** Platform Capabilities and User Journey – illustrates how lawyers and builders interact through a unified experience.
+3. **Slides 26–33:** Platform Capabilities and User Journey, illustrates how lawyers and builders interact through a unified experience.
-4. **Slides 34–41:** Product Manager Mission – defines success metrics, cross-functional leadership, and delivery focus aligned with the JD.
+4. **Slides 34–41:** Product Manager Mission, defines success metrics, cross-functional leadership, and delivery focus aligned with the JD.
-5. **Slides 42–48:** Roadmap and Vision – lays out the 90-Day and 12-Month execution plans and the strategic north star for DeepJudge’s agentic ecosystem.
+5. **Slides 42–48:** Roadmap and Vision, lays out the 90-Day and 12-Month execution plans and the strategic north star for DeepJudge’s agentic ecosystem.

 ---